Payshia-Software-Solutions/pharma-college-project/server/documentation/Payment/PaymentRequest.md

 ## Overview

 The Payment Request API provides CRUD operations for managing payment requests within the system.
-This includes uploading and storing images associated with each payment request.
-Uploaded images are stored on the server, and their URLs are saved in the database.
+Each payment request can have an associated image file, which is uploaded and stored on the server.
+The URL of the uploaded image is saved in the database.

 ## Base URL